 Advising with Honors Director and Honors Advisor, discuss course registrations

-Develop idea for research project with guidance from Honors thesis advisor, Write thesis proposal (for HESP469A) and give to committee for approval
+Develop an idea for a research project with guidance from Honors thesis advisor, Write thesis proposal (for HESP469A) and give to the committee for approval

 HESP469A: Honors Thesis Proposal

 HESP499H:Independent Study.
 Topics in the Hearing and Speech Sciences OR

 Honors Seminar (if available)

 Write up honors thesis, defend honors thesis, submit the final thesis to committee

 Honors Seminar (if needed)